-Southeast Michigan Council of Governments has created a program with tip cards, posters, videos, story templates, and media kits in multiple languages.
-These ready to use materials can be integrated into the City's education efforts.
+Continue to Use SEMCOG's WalkBikeDrive Safe Program: Southeast Michigan Council of Governments has created a program with tip cards, posters, videos, story templates, and media kits in multiple languages.
+These ready-to-use materials can be integrated into the City's education efforts, emphasizing trail etiquette and the importance of follow traffic laws and stopping at stop signs.